microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-proactive.md

 }
 {% endhighlight %}

-The Function code looks like this.
+The Function code looks like this: